MostafaElzoghbey/algorithms-visualization/README.md

 ## installation

-only clone the repository and check that turtle and threading libraries are installed then run the ALGs_visual.py
+- clone the repository
+- check that turtle and threading libraries are installed
+- run the ALGs_visual.py
+- click on the Generate button then choose an algorithm